6

 We break down the components behind EIU’s cost of living survey and what it really costs to live in the world’s most expensive city.

-Understanding how Cost of Living is measured in EIU’s survey
+Understanding how cost of living is measured in EIU’s survey

 First, it’s important to understand the methodology behind how EIU calculated cost of living in its survey.